phantasma-io-archive/Poltergeist/README.md

 ## Get Started
 Current versions and insructions can be found here: https://github.com/Relfos/Poltergeist/releases

+## Ethereum Support
+This rep does not include Infura or Etherscan API keys.
+To have Ethereum support create a ethereum_api.txt file in the Assets/Resources folder.
+The first line should contain your Etherscan API key.
+The second line should contain your Infura API key.
+The third line should contain your Infura secret.

 ## Community Contribution
 This repository is open to community contribution via pull requests.
 We will always assist anyone that wishes to contribute to improving Poltergeist.